 WordPress for SEO

 WordPress offers more features and tools for building an SEO-friendly site.
 Like Weebly, WordPress enables you to easily customize your image alt-text, meta descriptions, headings, and custom URLs and choose a responsive theme to design your site.

 What sets WordPress apart is that you can edit any part of your site’s underlying code to optimize it or download or purchase a range of SEO plugins.
 That way, if you have coding skills, then you can remove any unnecessary code that’s slowing down your site or preventing search engine bots from crawling and indexing it.
-And, if you don’t, then you can download or purchase WordPress plugins like Yoast SEO, WP Rocket, and Redirection.
+And if you don’t, you can download or purchase WordPress plugins like Yoast SEO, WP Rocket, and Redirection.